 Mr. P. S. Narayan has been instrumental in the creation of Wipro’s sustainability initiative and has stewarded it since its inception in early 2008.
 Wipro’s sustainability charter is built on the core principle that business and social purpose must reinforce each other in addressing several key challenges around ecology and education.
 In addition, Mr. Narayan is Visiting Faculty at the Azim Premji University where he teaches in the MA (Development) program.
 He is also Visiting Faculty at Xavier School of Sustainability, Xavier University, Bhubaneswar.
 Mr. Narayan conducts learning sessions regularly on Sustainability at the Indian Institute of Management, Bangalore and Indore.
 He is involved in sustainability advocacy as a member of several industry forums.
 He is currently the Chairman of the Bangalore chapter of CII-Godrej Green Business Center.
 Prior to his current role, Mr. Narayan was the Global Head of Information Systems for Wipro’s IT business, when he was chosen as one of CIO’s global 25 Ones to Watch.
 A graduate in Electrical Engineering with a post-graduation in Management, Narayan has more than 27 years of cross-disciplinary experience in Business Development, Enterprise Systems and Corporate Sustainability.

-Mr. Venkataramanan, the Managing Trustee of the Sir Dorabji Tata Trust, is responsible for the management and oversight of all Tata Trusts.
-He has over 20 years of experience in finance, business support and strategy.
+Mr. Venkataramanan has over 20 years of experience in finance, business support and strategy.
+As the former Managing Trustee of the Sir Dorabji Tata Trust, he was responsible for the management and oversight of all Tata Trusts.
 He was the Executive Assistant to Mr. Ratan Tata, the former Chairman of the Tata Group.
-Before joining the Tata Group, he has served as the Head of Business Support at the Qatar Foundation (a non-profit based in Doha), worked with Videsh Sanchar Nigam Ltd., Mumbai (VSNL), and the Gujarat State Finance Corporation.
+Before joining the Tata Group, he served as the Head of Business Support at the Qatar Foundation (a non-profit based in Doha), worked with Videsh Sanchar Nigam Ltd., Mumbai (VSNL), and the Gujarat State Finance Corporation.
 Mr. Venkataramanan holds an MBA degree from the Sri Satya Sai University, Law degree from Mumbai University, as well as an Advance Management Program (AMP) degree from the Harvard Business School.
 He is a Board Member of Air Asia India Pvt.
 Ltd., as well as a trustee of several Tata Trusts and Foundations which support various social and environmental causes.

 Former Vice Chairman, CEO & MD, Tata Consultancy Services